 Kenneth Bate has served as a member of our board of directors since September 2014.
 Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme Inc and Vanda Pharmaceuticals.
 Mr. Bate previously served as President and Chief Executive Officer of Archemix Corp. and NitroMed Inc., Chief Financial Officer of Millennium Pharmaceuticals Inc. and Biogen Inc., and co-founded JSB Partners LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
-He holds a M.B.A. from the Wharton School of the University of Pennsylvania and a B.A. from Williams College.
+He holds an M.B.A. from The Wharton School at the University of Pennsylvania and a B.A. from Williams College.

-William Clark has served as our President and Chief Executive Officer since February 2011.
-Previously he served as our Chief Business Officer from August 2010 to February 2011.
-Mr. Clark has served on our board of directors since February 2011.
-Prior to joining our Company, he served as Chief Business Officer at Vanda Pharmaceuticals, Inc. ("Vanda"), a biopharmaceutical company he co-founded in 2004.
-While at Vanda, he led the company’s strategic and business development activities, and played a central role in raising more than $220 million in multiple public and private financings.
-Prior to Vanda, Mr. Clark was a principal at Care Capital, LLC, a venture capital firm investing in biopharmaceutical companies, after serving in a variety of commercial and strategic roles at SmithKline Beecham (now GlaxoSmithKline).
-Mr. Clark holds a B.A. from Harvard University and an M.B.A. from The Wharton School at the University of Pennsylvania.
+Chip has served as Genocea’s President and Chief Executive Officer since February 2011 after serving as our Chief Business Officer from August 2010 to February 2011.
+Chip has also served on our board of directors since February 2011.
+Prior to joining Genocea, he served as Chief Business Officer at Vanda Pharmaceuticals, a biopharmaceutical company he co-founded in 2004.
+While at Vanda, he led the company’s strategic and business development activities and played a central role in raising more than $400 million through business development deals and equity financings.
+Prior to Vanda, Chip was a principal at Care Capital, a venture capital firm investing in biopharmaceutical companies, after serving in a variety of commercial and strategic roles at SmithKline Beecham (now GlaxoSmithKline).
+Chip holds a B.A. from Harvard University and an M.B.A. from The Wharton School at the University of Pennsylvania.

-Howard Mayer, M.D. has served as a member of our board of directors since March 2017.
-Dr. Mayer is currently senior vice president and head of global clinical development at Shire plc.
+Howard Mayer, M.D. has served as a member of our board of directors since March 2017 and currently serves on our Scientific Advisory Board as well.
+Dr. Mayer is currently Senior Vice President and head of global clinical development at Shire plc.
 Dr. Mayer joined Shire in 2012 and is responsible for global clinical development across hematology, immunology, oncology, genetic diseases, GI/metabolic, neuroscience and ophthalmology therapeutic areas.
-Previously he served as chief medical officer at EMD Serono, a division of Merck KGaA, since 2009.
+Previously, he served as Chief Medical Officer at EMD Serono, a division of Merck KGaA, since 2009.
 Prior to that, he held a variety of global roles at Pfizer Inc. including head of clinical development and medical affairs for Virology/Infectious Diseases.
-Prior to joining Pfizer, he served as director of Infectious Diseases Clinical Research at Bristol-Myers Squibb for five years.
-Dr. Mayer obtained his BA from the University of Pennsylvania and his M.D. from Albert Einstein College of Medicine in New York, which was followed by an internship and residency at Mount Sinai Hospital and an Infectious Diseases fellowship at Harvard Medical School.
+Prior to joining Pfizer, he served as Director of Infectious Diseases Clinical Research at Bristol-Myers Squibb for five years.
 He currently serves on the scientific advisory boards of Macrolide Pharmaceuticals, and Arsanis Biosciences, and has served on the board of Autism Speaks in New England since 2011 and on the board of the Melmark Charitable Foundation since 2016.
+Dr. Mayer obtained his B.A. from the University of Pennsylvania and his M.D. from Albert Einstein College of Medicine in New York, which was followed by an internship and residency at Mount Sinai Hospital and an Infectious Diseases fellowship at Harvard Medical School.
 In 2011, he was honored by PharmaVoice as one of the 100 Most Inspiring People in the Life Sciences Industry.